 Stipend, Tuition, & Health Insurance

 In accordance with federal regulations, ALL graduate students must fill out an I-9 form.
-This form is necessary for a student to be paid and must be completed shortly after arrival (it is generally done as part of Orientation).
+This form is necessary for a student to be paid as an assistant (i.e. Grad Research Assistant or Teaching Assistant) and must be completed within three (3) days of the appointment start date.

 All stipends (both assistantships and fellowships) are considered taxable income.
 State and Federal income tax is withheld from all assistantship paychecks which are processed semi-monthly through Cornell’s payroll system.
 Fellowships are processed through the Graduate School and distributed by the Bursar’s Office.
 Taxes are not withheld from fellowships; however, these awards are considered taxable and students are responsible for filing a tax return and for paying taxes.
 Estimated taxes should be paid quarterly, you may be fined if you don’t pay the estimated taxes.
 Tuition is not considered taxable income.
 Books and supplies are deductible and receipts should be kept (consult your tax advisor).
 (Please note: The GFAs and the university cannot provide tax advice).